vlopezalvarez/ietf-l3-isis-topology/I-D/draft-ogondio-opsawg-isis-topology.md

 Topology collection is a critical use case for the network operators because the network topology is an abstract representation of the physical nodes, links and network interconnections.

-Exchanging ISIS information between a service orchestration layer and a SDN controller to create services is desirable.
-The deployment of L3 services with the Layer 3 VPN Network Model (L3NM) {{!RFC9182}} is more accurate if the SDN controller can export ISIS topological information, so the customer uses the information of the controller instead of getting it from inventory information.
+Topology collection is a critical use case for the network operators because the network topology is an abstract representation of the physical nodes, links and network interconnections.
+Network  planning processes requires that the network resources are placed to meet the traffic demands requirements not just in terms of bandwidth or delay, but also for failure scenarios.
+Network operators does the network planning process as an offline process, which obtains the information not directly from the network, but from inventory or template information.
+The main reason for this process was that there was a lack of a dynamic and programatic itnerface that can allow the planning tools to obtain such information.

+Thanks to the definition of the ietf-network model in {{!RFC8345}} this situation changed, since network operators can use an API with dyncamic topological information.
+On top of the work in {{!RFC8345}}, {{!RFC8346}} and {{!RFC8944}} the generic network and network topology data models with topology attributes that are specific to Layer 3 and Layer 2.
+However, there is not any model that exposes OSF information.
+This information is required in the IP/MPLS planning process to properly assess the required network resources to meet the traffic demands in normal and failure scenarios.

-The main idea of this model is to represent most relevant of the ISIS topology attributes.
+The main objective of this model is to represent most relevant ISIS topology attributes.

 This document defines a YANG data model for representing, managing and controlling the ISIS topology.
 The data model augments ietf-network module {{!RFC8345}} by adding the ISIS information.